dice-cyfronet/atmosphere/doc/install/installation.md

 ## 2. Ruby

-You can use ruby installed by ruby version managers such as (RVM)[http://rvm.io/] or (rbenv)[https://github.com/sstephenson/rbenv] or install it glabaly from the sources.
-Bellow global ruby installation will be presented.
+You can use ruby installed by ruby version managers such as (RVM)[http://rvm.io/] or (rbenv)[https://github.com/sstephenson/rbenv], or install it globally from sources.
+The following manual presents global installation.

-Remove the old Ruby 1.8 if present
+Remove old Ruby 1.8, if present:

 ```
 sudo apt-get remove ruby1.8